Guidance on an Investment Proposal

 An Investment Proposal template is set out below.

-The Due Diligence Stage information forms the basis for an Investment Proposal.
+The Detailed Review phase information forms the basis for an Investment Proposal.
 The information included in the Investment Proposal should be based on finalised and, where appropriate, independently verified versions of due diligence reports prepared by acceptable independent consultants and advisors.

 Should Project Proponents require further details on the required format of Investment Proposals, please Contact Us.